Jtroncho/WebImageScrap/README.md

 Get all images from a website

 # Using:
-argparse, urllib.request, sys, os, time, selenium, selenium.webdriver.common.keys.
+argparse, urllib.request, sys, os, time, selenium.

 https://github.com/mozilla/geckodriver/releases